Sources

 For more control, you can configure your virtual audio device to pull in audio from specific audio sources (both applications and physical devices).
 To add a source to a device, click the (+) button at the top of the Sources column, then select an application or audio device.
 Any audio produced by the source will then be included in the virtual audio device’s output.

-Below, you can see that we've added the software application iTunes to our device, as well as a USB microphone.
+Below, you can see that we've added the software application Music to our device, as well as a USB microphone.

 The Sources column, with audio sources added